cristianoarbex/portfolioSimulationData/README.md

 The folder `dataFormat/` contains the following file:

-  - `mintc_dataFileFormat.txt`: Input file format for the second-stage formulation.
+  - `secondStage_dataFileFormat.txt`: Input file format for the second-stage formulation.
+The file includes the simulated date the execution took place.
+Some are necessary due to portfolio rebalances, some just to execute a futures contract rollover.

+## Data files

+The following folders contain the data files required to run the second stage models in every experiment in the paper:

+ - `section6.2`: